-Notes# 2: 21st Century Wire is conspiracy and fake news with an extreme right bias.
+(Dennis Kelly): 21st Century Wire is a conspiracy and fake news website with an extreme right bias.
 Additionally, their headlines are sensationalist and largely misleading.

-Additionally, their stories are non-sourced, with no links except to their own stories, and are little more than loosely associated facts tied together broad conjecture and innuendo.
+Their stories are non-sourced, with no links except to their own stories, and are little more than loosely associated facts tied together with broad conjecture and innuendo.
 When trying to research some of their claims myself I could find no corroboration from a credible source.
-Ironically, they are currently in a self proclaimed war against “Fake News”, and the site features several stories on the subject.
+Ironically, they are currently in a self-proclaimed war against “Fake News”, and the site features several stories on the subject.
 These war on “fake news” stories, as with their other content, contain little fact and lots of conjecture, with links to their other stories instead of links to external sources.
 I have provided a breakdown of one of their stories below.

 “…no corporate newspaper would publish what I wrote–not without heavy editing and censorship and changing of my chosen lexicon.”

 On a personal note, I would have trouble trusting any news source that did not exercise at least some editorial control over what they publish, even an opinion piece.
-I also have trouble trusting a news source that only cites itself as corroboration of it’s “facts”.
-(D. Kelley 2/15/2017)
+I also have trouble trusting a news source that only cites itself as corroboration of its “facts”.
+(D. Van Zandt 7/20/2016), (D. Kelley 2/15/2017) Updated (12/01/2021)

 Last Updated on May 6, 2023 by Media Bias Fact Check